 WATCH: Stock pick — dollar

-Viv Govender from Rand Swiss Offshore talks to Business Day TV about his stock pick of the day
+Nesan Nair from Sasfin Securities talks to Business Day TV about his stock pick of the day

-Viv Govender from Rand Swiss Offshore chose dollar as his stock pick of the day.
+Nesan Nair from Sasfin Securities chose the dollar as his stock pick of the day.

-“I’m picking the dollar at the moment, I don’t want to pick any particular asset right now because markets are at near all-time highs.”
+“Notwithstanding the sort of reprieve that we’ve had in the past few days, I think the market is going to get stronger throughout the Christmas period and I think the rand is going to be one of the beneficiaries of that, even if it’s short-lived.
+I think we’re going to see it below R15 to the dollar pretty soon.”

-Viv Govender from Rand Swiss Offshore talks to Business Day TV about his stock pick of the day
+Nesan Nair from Sasfin Securities talks to Business Day TV about his stock pick of the day

 Would you like to comment on this article or view other readers' comments?